 While accommodation prices in India are generally on the up, there’s still an abundance of inexpensive hotels and hostels, catering for foreign backpackers, tourists and less well-off Indians.
-Most charge Rs300–500 for a double room, although rates outside big cities and tourist centres may fall below Rs200 (roughly £2.30/US$3.60).
-The rock-bottom option is usually in a dormitory of a hostel or hotel, where you may still pay less than Rs100.
+It’s still easy to find a double room for ₹600–800, and rates outside big cities and tourist centres may fall as low as ₹300 (roughly £3/US$4.50).
+The rock-bottom option is usually in a dormitory of a hostel or lodge, where you may even pay less than ₹100.
 Even cheaper still are dharamshalas, hostels run by religious establishments and used by pilgrims.

 Budget accommodation varies from filthy fleapits to homely guesthouses and, naturally, tends to be cheaper the further you get off the beaten track.
 It’s most expensive in Delhi, Mumbai, Goa and resorts of Kerala, where prices are at least double those for equivalent accommodation in most other parts of the country.

 The cheapest rooms usually have flimsy beds and thin, lumpy mattresses.
-Shared showers and toilets with only cold water are also the norm at the bottom of the range, although increasing numbers of places are offering en-suite bathrooms (or “attached” rooms, as they’re known locally) and hot water, either on tap or in a bucket.
-Even so, it’s always wise to check out the state of the bathrooms and toilets before taking a room.
-Bed bugs and mosquitoes are other things to check for – splotches of blood around the bed and on the walls where people have squashed them are telltale signs.
+Most places now offer en-suite bathrooms (or “attached” rooms, as they’re known locally) and hot water, either on tap or in a bucket, though shared showers and toilets with only cold water are still fairly common at the bottom of the range – in our reviews in the Guide we have assumed that establishments have attached rooms and noted exceptions.
+It’s always wise to check out the state of the bathrooms and toilets before taking a room.
+Bedbugs and mosquitoes are other things to check for – splotches of blood around the bed and on the walls where people have squashed them are telltale signs.

 Most state governments run their own chain of hotels.
 They are usually good value but far less well run than comparable places in the private sector.
 Bookings for state-run hotels can be made in advance through the state tourist offices throughout the country.

-The boom of the past decade has seen a proliferation in the number of luxury hotels throughout India.
-Roughly speaking they fall into two categories.
+Recent years have seen a proliferation in the number of luxury hotels throughout India, which charge ₹5000 and above.
+Roughly speaking they fall into three categories.
 Pitched primarily at visiting businessmen, smart, Western-style hotels with air-conditioning and swanky interiors are to be found predominantly in towns and city centres.
 Because competition among them is rife, tariffs tend to represent good value for money, especially in the upper-mid-range bracket.
 Formal five-star chains such as Taj, India’s premier hotel group, charge international rates – as most of their guests are on expense accounts or staying as part of discounted tour packages.
 Note that many top-end hotels offer significant reductions to their rack rates if you book online.

 Everything you need to know before you set off.